lcarbonaro/flask-api-sqlalchemy-restful/README-NEXT.md

 See https://thepythoncode.com/article/create-a-restful-api-with-flask-in-python

-1. import Resource, Api from flask_restful
+1. `from flask_restful import Resource, Api`

 2. `api = Api(app)`

-3. code the resources classes
+3. code the resource classes
     - one resource class for each entity,
     - and a `get` and `post` method in each resource class
     - not to be confused with model classes